oliviergimenez/capture-recapture-review/make_sense.md

   write_csv('papers_in_ecological_journals.csv')
 ```

-Again, annotation was made by hand.
-Took me several hours.
+Again, I inspected the papers one by one.
+Took me several hours as there were >1300 papers!
 I mainly focused my reading on the titles.
-The results are in [that file](https://github.com/oliviergimenez/capture-recapture-review/blob/master/papers_in_ecolological_journals_annotated.csv).
+I didn't annotate the papers.